|Survey name||Annual Population Survey (APS)|

 Responses to evaluative questions can be determined in part by the context of the interview.
 For example, placing after questions relating to health or the labour market may affect the answers that respondents make.

-Prior to April 2011, we carried out small-scale cognitive testing of the placement of the subjective well-being questions in the Integrated Household Survey (IHS).
+Prior to April 2011, we carried out small-scale cognitive testing of the placement of the personal well-being questions in the Integrated Household Survey (IHS).
 As a result, it was decided that the placement of the overall monitoring questions would be fairly early on in the questionnaire, directly after the core questions on household and individual demographics.

 The importance of the ordering of the personal well-being questions themselves also needs to be taken into consideration when designing personal well-being question modules.
-Any changes year to year could affect the ability to examine changes in personal well-being over time, as some of the observed change could be due to ordering effect.
+Any changes year-to-year could affect the ability to examine changes in personal well-being over time, as some of the observed change could be due to ordering effect.

 Currently, within the APS, the question on life satisfaction is followed by the worthwhile question, which is then followed by the happiness yesterday and the anxious yesterday questions respectively.
 This order has not changed on the APS since the questions were introduced in April 2011.